thekarlbrown/ChangeTheWorld/README.md

 Entity Relationship Diagram I designed for the app

-EDIT: added unique key to author in user
+EDIT: Completely redid MySQL abstract 3/7 to meet changing demands/new knowledge

 --------------------------------------------

 --- PHP ---

-added user_add.php (needs revisions but functions to test database and app)
+currently: can add users, ideas, and manipulate favourites primitively.

+incorporated error messages and PDO to aide in prevention of MySQL injection

+todo: obtain queries in JSON, "when done: "

+when done: second version without error messages and push only (maybe not push only as no real security difference)

 --------------------------------------------

 --TO-DO/Tactics for Implementation --

+php adds: deal with null inputs for insert/update calls

+transform friends to following OR add friends both ways and pending/accepting/denying requests

-change php inserts so that auto_increment doesn't trigger after app is working and diagnostics are complete
+change php inserts so that auto_increment doesn't trigger after app is working and diagnostics are complete IE add id=id+1 not autoincrements (what about holes)

 change user_add.php to PDO for mysql injection, from get to post, and improve autoindex (currently updates every time for testing)